hazelcast/hazelcast-jet/site/docs/operations/monitoring.md

 ## Logging

-Jet does not depend on a specific logging framework and has built-in adapters for a variety of logging frameworks.
+Jet does not depend on a specific logging framework and has built-in adapters for a variety of them.
 You can also write a new adapter to integrate with loggers Jet does not support natively.

 To use one of the built-in adapters, set the `hazelcast.logging.type` property to one of the following:

 * `jdk`: java.util.logging (default)
 * `log4j`: Apache Log4j
 * `log4j2`: Apache Log4j 2
 * `slf4j`: SLF4J
 * `none`: Turn off logging

+When using the Jet distribution to set up a **cluster** of Jet members, the logging type of those members defaults to `log4j`.
+Moreover, they are set up with both console logging and daily rolling file logs, stored in the `logs` folder of the distribution.

+When using Jet in **embedded** mode or when using Jet **clients** to connect to a remote cluster, there is also the option to configure the logging programmatically.

 For example, to configure Jet to use Log4j, you can do one of the
 following: